 September 23, 1941: Work on Babes on Broadway continued with rehearsals and the pre-recording session of the “Minstrel Show Sequence” which included “FDR Jones.”
 Judy was joined by co-star Mickey Rooney and the rest of the cast for the recording session.
 The session continued the following day followed by over a week of filming.
 On this date, Judy had a 1 p.m. call, dismissed at 6:15 p.m.

 September 23, 1943: Judy was still touring the country as part of the Hollywood Cavalcade Bond Tour.
-On this date, the cavalcade was traveling from their previous events in Texas in Dallas at San Antonio, to San Francisco.
+On this date, the cavalcade was traveling from their previous events in Dallas and San Antonio, Texas, to San Francisco, California.

 September 23, 1944: Filming on The Clock continued with more scenes shot on the “Exterior Top of Bus” and “Bus Stop” sets.
 Time called: 10 a.m.; time arrived: 10:33 p.m.; dismissed: 6 p.m.
 The assistant director’s notes state 2:43-2:57 – Miss Garland discussing neuralgia pain with doctor/Fixing hair and makeup.

 September 23, 1947: Judy’s second day of preproduction work on Easter Parade.
-The day was spent rehearsing music, most likely the “Mr. Monotony” and “I Want To Go Back To Michigan” which were the first songs Judy recorded for the film.
-At this point, Judy’s co-star was Gene Kelly but he broke his ankle on October 13th and was replaced by Fred Astaire, which happened before any songs were actually recorded so there are no existing recordings of Kelly singing any of the songs.
+The day was spent rehearsing music, most likely “Mr. Monotony” and “I Want To Go Back To Michigan” which were the first songs Judy recorded for the film.
+At this point, Judy’s co-star was Gene Kelly but he broke his ankle on October 13th and was replaced by Fred Astaire, which happened before any songs were actually recorded so there are no existing recordings of Kelly singing any of the songs from the score.

 Photo: Judy with producer Arthur Freed, MGM boss Louis B. Mayer, and songwriter Irving Berlin in a posed promotional photo.